-Deciding to keep a ‘Storyboard/Story-Map’ journal on this trip gave me permission to doodle draw the day’s events.
+Deciding to keep a ‘Storyboard’ journal on this trip gave me permission to doodle draw the day’s events.

-Then, on our final morning in Venice, on the way to the railway station I knew I’d kick myself if I didn’t stop, sit down and take the time to absorb what I was seeing as opposed to glancing as I dashed past to the next viewpoint –
+Then, on our final morning in Venice, on the way to the railway station I knew I’d kick myself if I didn’t stop, sit down and take the time to absorb what I was seeing as opposed to a sideways glance as I dashed to the next viewpoint –

 So, scooping up some canal water into a pot I sat on the edge of the waterway and sketched these ‘french’ windows that were over on the other side.